Cyber Risks sponsored by LPMS

 Are you a consultant who carries out quantity surveying work in relation to construction in New Zealand?

-If so, it is almost certain that from 1 September 2016 any engagement you have entered into for such services will be covered the the Construction Contracts Act 2002 (CCA)
+If so, it is almost certain that from 1 September 2016 any engagement you have entered into for such services will be covered by the Construction Contracts Act 2002 (CCA).
+This has far-reaching implication for your rights and obligations.

 Safety in Design: A Quantity Surveyors perspective based on the new Health & Safety at Work Act